 - timelines on when you start work, when you will complete certain tasks and when you expect to hit campaign goals.

-Sometimes, a client may want additional work that is not covered in the contract.
+Sometimes, a client may want additional work you have not covered in the contract.
 In that case, you should include details on:

 - how the client can request extra work;